 So what goes in to determining when you should replace your furnace filter?

 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters normally need to be replaced every month and 3 inch filters need to be changed every three months, dependent on the recommendations of the filter company.

 - Home habits: if you have pets in your home, it could make sense to switch out your filter more often because of pet dander.
 If someone in your family deals with allergies or asthma, think about switching out your home’s air filter more often to help ease their symptoms.

 Now you’re likely wondering how to replace your furnace filter.
 Obviously this will change depending on what furnace you have, but usually:

-At McKinley Heating Service Experts, we’ll swap out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At McKinley Heating Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 780-800-7092 or set up an appointment with us online.

 - Open or take off the air filter panel near the bottom of your furnace to expose an open compartment.